VCityTeam/UD-SV/Doc/Process/Itowns2Feature.md

 itowns.View.prototype.addLayer.call(globe, debug3dt, $3dTilesLayerDiscreteLOD);
 ````

-* We use the [helper box](https://threejs.org/docs/#api/helpers/BoxHelper) (it's an object to show the world-axis-aligned bounding box around an object) for show the box arround object (box, region).
+* We use the [helper box](https://threejs.org/docs/#api/helpers/BoxHelper) (It is an object that serves to show the world-axis-aligned bounding box around an object) for show the box arround object (box, region).
 <img src="../Image/boxHelper.png" width="959" height="456" />

 ## References
- * The image and the must part of my introduction: [3d-tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles).
+ * Some image and much part of my introduction: [3d-tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles).

  * For the part of [PointsCloud](https://github.com/AnalyticalGraphicsInc/3d-tiles/blob/master/TileFormats/PointCloud/README.md).